eavestn/cloud-migration-guidebook/README.md

 #### Audience

 Eventually, a company may become so large that its revenue growth will outpace its technology spend.
 If these companies make a multi-million dollar mistake, they will move on and no one will really care.
 I remember the first time I told a Product Leader that I could save them $25K USD/month on their cloud bill (67%) - for a single department - and the initiative never left the ground.
 These companies are able to spend as much as 20% of their revenue on their Enginering Organization.

-If that describes your company, stop reading.
+If this describes your company, stop reading.
 This book can't be for you.
 This book is for everyone else.

 This book is for the SaaS or Product company that hasn't broken $1BN in revenue.
 I haven't yet implemented these patterns at that scale.
 I _have_ proven the below for organizations that range from less than $1M ARR USD to well near $1BN USD.
 Organizations ranging from fewer than five Engineers to organizations with greater than 150.
 Audience bases between 100,000 users and 300M.
 Transactions per second supporting multiple-hundreds per second.
 I've seen what works in these organizations, put it in place, measured it, and had a great deal of success.
 I've also seen the exact opposite of what to do - and had the displeasure of solving _that_ problem in several flavors.